simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 template: layouts/docs/single
 ---

-Moor provides a migration API that can be used to gradually apply schema changes after bumping the `schemaVersion` getter inside the `Database` class.
+Drift provides a migration API that can be used to gradually apply schema changes after bumping the `schemaVersion` getter inside the `Database` class.
 To use it, override the `migration` getter.
 Here's an example: Let's say you wanted to add a due date to your todo entries: